Art4/FullVideoRSSFeed/README.md

 Fork of [YouTube Downloader from John Eckman](https://github.com/jeckman/YouTube-Downloader)
 License: GPL v2 or Later

 This PHP script creates a RSS feed for a YouTube channel with full video download.
-So you can subscribe to channels with and podcast app and watch the videos there.
+So you can subscribe to channels with a podcast app and watch the videos there.

 NOTE: Full YouTube RSS-Feed does not work with videos using a cipher signature, see https://github.com/jeckman/YouTube-Downloader/issues/9